-Dental Anxiety and Fear of Dentists Questions and Answers
+Dental Anxiety and Fear of Dentists Q&A

 Dental anxiety is pretty common.
 Even extreme dental anxiety is common!
 However, it shouldn’t make you avoid visiting a dentist.
 There are ways to overcome dental anxiety, and there are professionals who can help you too.
 We’d like to help you, so we’ve prepared a Q&A on dental anxiety and fear of dentists.
 We’re sure this Q&A will help!

 Dental anxiety, or dental fear, affects over 30% of people.
 Also, 12% of us may be suffering from extreme dental fear.
 These numbers should tell you that if you struggle with dental anxiety or fear, you’re definitely not alone.
 You should also know there are ways to relieve your anxiety or fear!

 Some people have dental anxiety or a fear of dentists because they had an experience they disliked.
 Other people have anxiety or fear because they heard about another person’s experience through the media, like social media.
 Sometimes, a person’s issue is just a personality trait.
 Other times, the issue is a phobia a person should speak with a professional about.
 Regardless, there are many ways to address anxiety or fear, and there are many reasons to do so.

 If your anxiety or fear is preventing you from going to the dentist, then you really should address it!
 It’s important to go to the dentist regularly because the dentist can help you prevent significant dental issues like cavities and gum disease.
 Such issues can lead to other issues like tooth decay or tooth loss, and these issues can lead to more serious issues too.
 The best way to prevent all these issues is to see a dentist regularly for checkups and cleanings.

 Maybe your anxiety or fear isn’t preventing you from seeing a dentist.
 Instead, maybe your issue is just making dental visits difficult for you.
 Dental visits should be pretty easy, so if they aren’t, you should address your issue.